 3.1 Hotel bookings

 When you book a hotel room, we store your name and your email address.
 We then submit this data to the company responsible for the management of the hotel.
 The legal basis for the data processing is the Section 6(1) letter b of the GDPR.
-If you are a member of HotMiles, or if you have a Payback, or Miles & More customer card, we will transmit your name, the appropriate membership number, and the invoice amounts to HotMiles, Payback, or Miles & More accordingly.
+If you are a member of HotMiles, or if you have a PAYBACK or Miles & More customer card, we will transmit your name, the appropriate membership number, provided services and payments as well as further information to HotMiles, PAYBACK or Miles & More accordingly.
+Here you can read the details about HotMiles, PAYBACK and Miles & More.
 The legal basis for the processing of this data is the Section 6(1) letter b of the GDPR.